russelltsherman/proj-debops/doc/VAGRANT.md

 `brew cask install vagrant`

+## Install Vagrant plugins

+Vai: A Vagrant provisioning plugin to output a usable Ansible inventory to use outside Vagrant.

+`vagrant plugin install vai`

 ## Files

 - **Vagrantfile**: This file is used by Vagrant to spin up the virtual machines.
 You should be able to use this file unchanged; all the VM configuration options are stored in `VagrantMachines.yml`